 As a young tree ‘Dawyck’ is narrowly upright, and although it broadens slightly with age, it generally retains its distinctive conical-columnar profile.
 Mature trees may attain c.
-30 m height with a canopy spread of only a few meters.
+30 m height with a canopy spread of only a few metres.
 There is, inevitably, some confusion between ‘Dawyck’ and another earlier fastigiate clone, ‘Fastigiata’.
 It would appear that ‘Fastigiata’, possibly never widely grown anyway, fell into obscurity after ‘Dawyck’ was introduced to the trade.
 Whether this is because ‘Dawyck’ was a superior clone, or simply because it enjoyed better marketing, is not known.
 Most authors now consider ‘Fastigiata’ a synonym of ‘Dawyck’, although it arose independently in Germany in about 1864 (a date that Krüssmann erroneously assigns to ‘Dawyck’).
-The French firm Simon-Louis Frères were propagating ‘Fastigiata’ in 1873, but Krüssmann speculated over 100 years later that it was no longer in cultivation (Krüssmann 1984).
+The French firm Simon-Louis Frères were propagating ‘Fastigiata’ in 1873, but Krüssmann speculated over one hundred years later that it was no longer in cultivation (Krüssmann 1984).

 More recently, several other fastigiate Beeches have been introduced to the trade, notably F. sylvatica ‘Aniek’ and F. orientalis ‘Iskander’.
 While it is too early to take a long-term view of their merits early indications are that ‘Iskander’ is more heat-tolerant than ‘Dawyck’, which may prove a useful trait in the future.
 Additionally F. sylvatica ‘Callista’ has been described as a dwarf form of ‘Dawyck’.
 Dick van Hoey Smith (2001) took a particular interest in ‘Dawyck’ as a seed parent, unexpectedly finding precisely 100 seeds in 1968.
 Of these 60% gave normally-shaped trees, and 40% were fastigiate, a proportion observed in subsequent years.
 Fruit set is rare on ‘Dawyck’ and his children were paid a small sum for each seed found, from which a number of open-pollinated hybrids with other variants were raised.
 These included the entire-leaved ‘Dawyck Gold’ and ‘Dawyck Purple’ with ‘Rohan Obelisk’ being the result of pollination by ‘Rohanii’.

 Golden Dawyck Beech